-- 1. For Applications competing under the 9% Credits set aside, USDA-administered Projectbased Rental Assistances supports at least 50% of units in the proposed development - 2.
-For Applications competing under the 4% Credits/Bonds Competitive Round Portfolio set aside, the Application proposes Preservation of at least three hundred units.
-DCA reserves the right to lower this minimum.
+- 1. For Applications competing under the 9% Credits set aside, USDA-administered project-based rental assistances supports at least 50% of units in the proposed development - 2.
+For Applications competing under the 4% Credits/Bonds Competitive Round Portfolio set aside, the Application proposes Preservation of at least 400 units.